WLEV: 100.7 frequency

-Easy Listening and Christian Radio
+Easy listening and Christian radio

 The station signed on the air in July 1947.
 Its original call sign was WFMZ and it was owned by Penn-Allen Broadcasting, with studios on Linden Street.
 On November 1, 1947, it moved from 105.1 MHz to 95.9 MHz concurrent with an increase in power to 1 kW.
-It was an unusual stand-alone FM station in an era when most were co-owned with an AM station or newspaper for financial support.
+WFMZ was an unusual stand-alone FM station in an era when most were co-owned with an AM station or newspaper for financial support.
 Few people owned FM receivers then.

 The station originally played classical and jazz music for a few hours a day.
 Following this, in the 1950s, the station began playing blocks of soft instrumental music as well.
 In 1965, the station was sold to a local Christian group called Maranatha Broadcasting.
 At that point, WFMZ flipped to a Christian radio and easy listening format.
 For several hours daily, the station sold blocks of time to churches.
 The rest of the day was filled with only instrumental easy listening music known as beautiful music.
 The station initially played no vocalists.